Danushka-Madushan/animepahe-cli/README.md

 ### Language Selection
 - **`jp`**: Selects Japanese audio (default behavior)
+- **`zh`**: Selects Chinese audio/dub when available
 - **`en`**: Selects English audio/dub when available
-- **Automatic Detection**: Intelligently detects language by checking episode metadata for "eng" or "dub" indicators
+- **Automatic Detection**: Intelligently detects language by checking episode metadata for language indicators
-- **Smart Fallback**: If requested language is unavailable, automatically falls back to available options silently
+- **Smart Fallback**: If requested language is unavailable, automatically falls back to available options
 - **Works with Quality**: Can be combined with any quality setting for precise control
+- **Note**: Language availability varies by anime series; not all series have all language options

 ### Export Functionality
 - Use `-x` or `--export` to generate download links without downloading